seladb/PcapPlusPlus/README.md

   6. **Arping** - an implementation of the arping utility using PcapPlusPlus
   7. **DpdkExample-FilterTraffic** - a sample application that demonstartes the PcapPlusPlus DPDK APIs
   8. **DNS Spoofing** - a command-line application that does DNS spoofing using Packet++ and Pcap++
+  9. **DNS Resolver** - a command-line application that resolves IPv4 address for an hostname using DNS protocol

 After compilation you can find the libraries, examples, header files and helpful makefiles under the **Dist/** directory